davidji99/terraform-provider-herokux/README.md

 This project uses [Go Modules](https://github.com/golang/go/wiki/Modules) for dependency management.

 This example will fetch a module at the release tag and record it in your project's `go.mod` and `go.sum` files.
-It's a good idea to run `go mod tidy` afterward and then `go mod vendor` to copy the dependencies into a `vendor/` directory.

 If a module does not have release tags, then `module@SHA` can be used instead.